PART 17 -- SPECIAL CONTRACTING METHODS

 (2) Electronic submission is required using digitally signed/encrypted e-mail.
 See DISAI 630-

-230-30 (currently being revised) for e-mail security practices for the transmission of sensitive but unclassified information.
+230-30 for e-mail security practices for the transmission of sensitive but unclassified information.

-(a) This subpart prescribes policies and procedures applicable to all interagency acquisitions under any authority, except as provided for in paragraphs (c), (S-90) & (S-91) of this section.
+(a) This subpart prescribes policies and procedures applicable to all interagency acquisitions under any authority, except as provided for in paragraph (c) of this section.
 Another agency is defined as a non-DoD Federal Agency; except, an interagency acquisition with another DoD component will require a Determination of Best Procurement Approach.

 (c) This subpart does not apply to:

-(S-91) When the DISA Information Technology Contracting Office (DITCO) is acting as the servicing agency in support of a DoD Component; unless DITCO becomes a requesting agency to meet the component’s needs.
+(iii) When the Defense Information Technology Contracting Organization (DITCO) is acting as the servicing agency in support of a DoD Component; unless DITCO becomes a requesting agency to meet the component’s needs.

 (a) Determination of Best Procurement Approach.

-(S-90) The Determination of Best Procurement Approach (DBPA) shall be prepared for all Interagency Acquisitions in accordance with the DISA Interagency Acquisition Guide.
+(1) The Determination and Findings (D&F) for an Assisted Acquisition will satisfy the FAR 17.502-1(a) requirement for a Determination of Best Procurement Approach (DBPA).
+The D&F captures both the requirement for a DBPA as well as the requirement for an Economy Act D&F. The D&F shall be prepared for all Assisted Acquisitions in accordance with the DISA Interagency Acquisition Guide.
 The guide provides formats for both direct acquisitions and assisted acquisitions.

-(S-92) The DISA requiring activity shall prepare the determination of best procurement approach.
-The determination of best procurement approach shall be reviewed and approved in accordance with Table 17-1 for Assisted Acquisitions.
+(ii) The DISA requiring activity shall prepare the Determination and Findings (D&F) for an Assisted Acquisition.
+The D&F shall be reviewed and approved in accordance with Table 17-1 for Assisted Acquisitions.

-(S-93) If the proposed acquisition meets the requirements for a written Acquisition Plan (AP), the determination of best procurement approach shall be attached to the AP and approved concurrently when the AP is routed for coordination/approval.
+(iii) If the proposed acquisition meets the requirements for a written Acquisition Plan (AP), the Determination and Findings (D&F) for an Assisted Acquisition shall be attached to the AP and approved concurrently when the AP is routed for coordination/approval.

 (b) Written agreement on responsibility for management and administration.